merszym/hellforge/README.md

 # Hellforge #
-Heuristic layout of archaeological layers (for geneticists)
+Hesitantly labeled layers (for geneticists)

-my personal tool to bring together the archaeological information from different sites
+A Database/Webapp to provide archaeological context for samples